Foundations of transcendental methods in computational nonlinear algebra

 Algorithm Design

 Building upon transcendental continuation, I propose to design algorithms to compute certain algebraic invariants of complex varieties related to algebraic cycles and Hodge classes.
-This work aims to extend far beyond the current reach of symbolic methods.
+This would extend far beyond the current reach of symbolic methods.
 This surprising application is backed by a recent success in Picard group computation.

 Applications